dndg/FinderOpta6MTutorial/content.md

 ## Overview

-Among the protocols supported by the Opta™, we find Modbus RTU.
-In this tutorial we will learn how to implement Modbus RTU communication over RS-485 between the Opta™ and a Finder 6M power analyzer.
-In particular, we are going to learn how to use the Opta™ to configure a Finder 6M and read its registers.
+Among the protocols supported by the Opta, we find Modbus RTU.
+In this tutorial we will learn how to implement Modbus RTU communication over RS-485 between the Opta and a Finder 6M power analyzer.
+In particular, we are going to learn how to use the Opta to configure a Finder 6M and read its registers.

 ## Goals

-* Learn how to establish RS-485 interface connectivity between the Opta™ and a Finder 6M device.
+* Learn how to establish RS-485 interface connectivity between the Opta and a Finder 6M device.
 * Learn how to use the Modbus RTU communication protocol to configure and read the registers of a Finder 6M device.